-1 Credits (O Lecture 1 Lab 0 Clinical) 2 Hrs/Wk (2 Hrs.
-Lab) 15 wks Genetics laboratory will complement genetics lecture BIO 222 with a series of actual and simulated genetic crosses that will demonstrate principles of Mendelian inheritance and that cover basic genetic concepts and techniques.
+1 Credits (0 Lecture 1 Lab 0 Clinical) 2 Hrs./Wk.
+(2 Hrs.
+Lab) 15 wks.

+Genetics laboratory will complement genetics lecture BIO 222 with a series of actual and simulated genetic crosses that will demonstrate principles of Mendelian inheritance and labs that cover key DNA and moleculary techniques.
 Analysis of genetic outcomes and application of results to general principles will be emphasized.
 You will work on improving your scientific writing skills by maintaining a lab notebook and constructing lab reports.
-Prerequisite: Either successful completion of BIO 101 and 102, with a C or better, or BIO 115 and 116, with a C or better or BIO 105 or BIO 131/132. with a C or better.
-Co-requisite: BIO 222 Genetics Lecture.
-Student may take Lecture without Lab but may NOT take Lab without Lecture.
+Prerequisite: BIO 101/102 or BIO 115/116 or BIO 105 or BIO 131/132 with a C or better.
+Co-requisite: BIO 222.
+Student may take Lecture without Lab but may NOT take Lab without lecture.

-BIO 231 Pathopsysiology
+BIO 231 Pathophysiology

-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks

-This pathophysiology course will continue

-to build on the foundations acquired

-in Anatomy and Physiology I and II,

-providing an understanding of the

-mechanisms of disease, manifestations,

-and treatments of common health

-problems.
-The student is introduced to

-concepts of altered health states across the

-lifespan.
-It is designed to meet the needs

-of students preparing for careers in health

-care.
-Co-requisite: None; Pre-requisite:

-BIO 117/118 with a C or better.
+3 Credits (3 Lecture 0 Lab 0 Clinical) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.
+This pathophysiology course will continue to build on the foundations acquired in Anatomy and Physiology I and II, providing an understanding of the mechanisms of disease, manifestations, and treatments of common health problems.
+The student is introduced to concepts of altered health states across the lifespan.
+It is designed to meet the needs of students preparing for careers in health care.
+Pre-requisite: BIO 117/118 with a C or better.